-Power procurement lies at the heart of why Community Choice Energy is a great idea.
-California’s Community Choice Energy business model allows local government entities such as RCEA to become the default procurer of electric power for our residents and businesses.
-Rather than being subject to decisions made by regulators in Sacramento and executives at PG&E headquarters in San Francisco, local governments including Humboldt’s can now bring those decisions home.
+Power procurement lies at the heart of why Community Choice Energy (CCE) is a great idea.
+California’s CCE business model allows local government entities such as RCEA to become the default provider of electric generation for ratepayers.
+Rather than being subject to decisions made by distant PG&E executives and state regulators, local governments including Humboldt’s can now bring those decisions home.

-Our Board of Directors is made up of locally elected officials, decides what kind of power we buy, and under what terms we buy it.
+Our Board of Directors is made up of locally elected officials, who decide what kind of power we buy, and under what terms we buy it.
 Community members have input on these decisions by attending our open monthly Board meetings or contacting their Board members.
-The meetings are held on the 4th Thursday of each month at 3:30 p.m. and are open to the public.
-Under normal conditions, our meetings are located at the Humboldt Bay Municipal Water District Office, 828 7th St., Eureka, CA 95501.
-During the pandemic, board meetings are being held ONLINE.
+Meeting details can be found on our Board of Directors page.

 Integrated Resource Plan

 RCEA’s biennially updated Integrated Resource Plan (IRP) describes how we plan to meet RCEA’s customer load at affordable rates with existing and new supply-side and demand-side resources over the next decade.
 IRPs are prepared in accordance with the CPUC’s compliance process and planning terminology.

 In early 2023, RCEA plans to build on its IRP and Strategic Plan with Humboldt’s Electric Future, an opportunity to inform the community about energy planning and collect input to advise RCEA’s next IRP.
 More information will be available soon.

 RPS Procurement Plan